ukaea/parallel-preprocessor/docker/Readme.md

 For evaluation of parallel-preprocessor, use the smaller image `ppp-centos` instead.

-OpenMC witth MPI is not supported in this docker image, consider using singularity image to support MPI parallelization on HPC platforms.
+OpenMC with MPI is not supported in this docker image, consider using singularity image to support MPI parallelization on HPC platforms.

 ### Get docker images